 3. Create a timeline

-Take note of all the procedures, prescriptions, and conversations you’ve ever had with your care team, and keep track of what information was available to them at the time (i.e., patient history).
+Take note of all the procedures, prescriptions, and conversations you have ever had with your care team, and keep track of what information was available to them at what time (i.e., patient history).
 On a personal note, keep track of whenever your life has changed because of negligent care: Did you miss work?
 Are you in pain or experiencing a lower quality of life?

 4. Keep your case private